 A common example of this issue is when MPP files are shared with Mac users.
 Because Microsoft Project cannot be used on a Mac, there is no way to open an MPP file extension and view information or make changes.
 This issue directly impacts workflow and slows projects down.
 Even if the entire team is using Microsoft Project, odds are someone they are sharing the project data with will not be.
 There are countless project management tools, but MPP files lock you into using only Microsoft Project.

-Fortunately, ProjectManager.com has a powerful import feature that lets you access existing data in your MPP files.
+Fortunately, ProjectManager.com is a Microsoft Project alternative with a powerful import feature that lets you access existing data in your MPP files.
 Plus, it’s compatible with every operating system!

 How to Open an MPP File with ProjectManager.com